MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/lfric_datamodel.rst

    function spaces of the input fields and the coordinate fields.
 For example, this number would be 6 for a :ref:`lowest order <k0_w2_dofs>` :math:`\mathbb{W}_{2}` field.
 In the :ref:`simplified kernel example
-   <section simplePsy>` given previously, the more meaningful
+   <simplePsy>` given previously, the more meaningful
    variable name ``dofs_per_cell`` was used.

 ``undf_chi, undf_w2, undf_w3``
    are the dimensions of the whole field data array for fields on each function space.
 In the :ref:`simplified kernel example
-   <section simplePsy>` given previously, the more meaningful
+   <simplePsy>` given previously, the more meaningful
    variable name ``total_dofs`` was used.
 The ``u`` stands for "unique": where dofs are shared between cells, the total "unique" number of dofs is not a multiple of ``ndf`` and the number of cells.